morganwl/csci740-text-based-worlds/notes/README.md

 ## Changes, Notes, To-Do

+### Sunday, May 8

+- SQL Knowledge Base is capable of establishing entailment on a syntax tree containing predicates and functions.

 ### Saturday, May 7

 - I've decided to try using an SQL database for storing my Knowledge